zbalkan/zbalkan.github.io/_posts/2025-04-22-wazuh-duckdb-threat-hunting.md

 - Everything else is archived in compressed files for compliance
 - Removed after a retention period

 That’s where I'd like to provide an alternative — providing a structured, analyst-friendly method for searching those cold, compressed logs during investigations.
-It won’t replace aa data lake, but it dramatically improves what teams can do with the storage they already have.
+It won’t replace a data lake, but it dramatically improves what teams can do with the storage they already have.

 ---

 ## Wazuh Context: Where Logs Come From

 I am mostly writing about Wazuh as it is the daily driver for our team.
-It is not surprise that my example is based on it.
+It is not a surprise that my example is based on it.

 In Wazuh, all events are processed by the `wazuh-analysisd` daemon, which acts like a tee command — it splits output to multiple files: